All about RE at Hayward’s…

 At Hayward’s, we actively organise and encourage visits from speakers from a range of religious backgrounds.
 All visitors to the school are asked to sign our Visitor Code of Conduct which makes clear the purpose and scope of their visit.
 Visits to religious buildings are sensitively and respectfully carried out in-line with school visit policies.

 At Hayward's we enjoy fortnightly visits (either in-person of virtually) from 'Open the Book'.
 'Open the Book' is a project which provides resources and guidance so that members of our local church can present Bible Stories to the children in an engaging way, using costumes and visual aids.
 Some of our older pupils even take part in telling the story.

-Rev. Matthew Tregenza is also a regular visitor to school.
-Rev. Matthew is the Vicar at the Church of the Holy Cross which is right across the road.
+The Church of the Holy Cross is right across the road.
 The Church is also kind enough to host our annual Christmas Carol Service and children also take part in the Church's annual Christmas Tree Festival.